-Home to some of the best hidden hawker gems in Singapore, Amoy Street Food Centre has truly got it all.
-Every single hawker staple that you could possibly crave for is nestled within this two-storey complex—from classic local delights to new-generation stalls, there’s always something for everyone here.
+Home to some of the best, hidden hawker gems in Singapore, Amoy Street Food Centre truly has it all.
+Every single hawker staple that you can crave for is nestled within this two-storey complex—from classic local delights to new-generation stalls. there’s always something for everyone here.

 If it’s your first time there and you aren’t exactly sure of what to eat, here’s a nifty guide to help you get started!
-When you’ve already sussed out some of the best stalls, maneuvering through the throngs of people during the lunch time rush should be no problem at all.
+When you’ve already sussed out some of the best stalls, manoeuvring through the throngs of people during the lunchtime rush should be no problem at all.

 The first on my list comes as no surprise.
 With a Michelin Bib Gourmand award under its belt, A Noodle Story is one of the stalls that commands a long queue as soon as it opens shop.